 IdeaScale’s annual research confirms that this trend is growing.
 Nearly 40% of IdeaScale’s customer base is managing their idea management program from an innovation department.
 Besides other firms and forecasters are seeing this as well, with Accenture reporting “there is a gratifying increase in the number of innovation departments formalized within company structures.”
 That number Like many emerging disciplines, however, there are some unique challenges for this new department: continues to grow year over year.

-No Established Resources: The roles and responsibilities for the innovation department aren’t yet established: Questions that need to be answered include how many team members, which innovation skills do they need to develop, and how much budget should be assigned to innovation programs.
+The roles and responsibilities of the innovation department aren’t yet established.
+Need to answer these questions including how many team members, which innovation skills they need to develop, and how much budget should be assigned to innovation programs.
 Unfortunately, if companies fail to assign adequate resources to these departments, they won’t be able to effectively innovate.
-New ideas need runway for testing and that runway requires money and people.
+New ideas need a runway for testing and that runway requires money and people.

-Developing Processes: For a long time, innovation was considered to be an activity that was exclusive to creators and inventors – and that it couldn’t be programmed or predicted.
-What innovation management has shown, however, is that good innovation is repeatable – but only when there’s a process for sharing and connecting ideas, building out and testing ideas, and socializing that success far and wide.
-An innovation department needs to provide process and structure to innovation as one of its responsibilities.
+For a long time, people considered innovation to be an activity.
+Creators and inventors exclusively possessed that which couldn’t be programmed or predicted.
+What innovation management has shown, however, is that good innovation is repeatable.
+But only when there’s a process for sharing and connecting ideas, building out and testing ideas, and socializing that success far and wide.
+Moreover, an innovation department needs to provide process and structure to innovation as one of its responsibilities.

-No Fixed KPIs: Finally, without a set of innovation metrics, innovation programs can’t track or articulate their value.
-As we’ve discussed in the past, there are a variety of things to measure from innovation inputs (like ideas generated and percentage of workforce trained in innovation) to innovation outputs (like revenue generated or customer sentiment improvement).
+Finally, without a set of innovation metrics, innovation programs can’t track or articulate their value.
+Whereas we’ve discussed in the past that there are a variety of things to measure from innovation inputs (like ideas generated and percentage of the workforce trained in innovation) to innovation outputs (like revenue generated or customer sentiment improvement).
 Innovation departments need to decide what to track and then report on it regularly.